 True, Skripal is a U.K. resident, and not a U.S. one, although this could be a simple error given that Ohr’s notes appear to be sloppily written and with mistakes; Glenn Simpson’s name is repeatedly misspelled, according to Solomon.
 It is also reasonable to think that Steele’s source would be located in the U.K., as this is where Steele himself was based.

 If there is any possibility that the Skripal poisonings are connected to the Steele dossier, it would be in the Trump administration’s interest to demand a full and transparent investigation into the Novichok poisonings, rather than accepting the existing narrative and imposing sanctions before any reliable evidence is presented.

-The Russian collusion scandal may have initially been intended to discredit the Trump campaign, but as the investigation interminably continues – again, without presenting proof – it now serves as a useful distraction, convincing half the American people that Trump is a Kremlin puppet; these people have been manipulated into demanding a harder line on Russia, while the state pursues the trajectory it has been determined to follow all along: gradually escalating conflict with Russia and its allies.We value your comments!
-Please weigh in on our comment section below.
+The Russian collusion scandal may have initially been intended to discredit the Trump campaign, but as the investigation interminably continues – again, without presenting proof – it now serves as a useful distraction, convincing half the American people that Trump is a Kremlin puppet; these people have been manipulated into demanding a harder line on Russia, while the state pursues the trajectory it has been determined to follow all along: gradually escalating conflict with Russia and its allies.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com